thesamet/gerrit-saml-plugin/README.md

 # DISCONTINUED

-This repository is no longer maintained.
+This repository is no longer being maintained.
 Gerrit Saml Plugin is now being developed at https://gerrit-review.googlesource.com/admin/repos/plugins/saml

 ----